skienzmatishun/rippreport/content/p/miracle-blindside-reality/index.md

   length_score: 100
   category_score: 0
   rank: 10
 alttags: A hand holds a round container with a blue triangular label reading BLINDSIDE, set against a smoky background with a large white question mark
+summary: City officials staged public votes while secretly plotting behind closed doors to approve controversial high-density apartments.
+Documents confirm that political pressure from influential developers forced key leaders to flip their stances overnight.
+  We examine whether this unexpected council move was genuine public service or just another political blindside.
 ---
 **The Ripp Report**
 **Dec.
 11 2015**